voilawalla/voilawalla.github.io/_posts/2016-05-23-state-pattern.md

 For the last variable declaration we can see the default state of an order is unpaid, which makes sense.
 We then have getter methods for each state of an order, unpaid, paid, shipped and delivered.
 Then calling the verify credit card, ship, and order delivered methods will then call those methods on whatever the current state is.

-The downsides to doing this is we end up creating a lot more classes, we are creating one for every state of an order.
+The downsides to doing this is we end up creating a lot more classes; we are creating one for every state of an order.
 Also you could argue we are breaking the Interface Segregation Principle, we are implementing each function from the state interface, but simply printing that a method is not allowed seems like an empty implementation.
 The upside is it makes our code more extensible, if we want to add a new state to an order, we can define how it handles the different methods accordingly.
-Also this code is more object oriented focused than the alternative.

 All of these patterns we have benefits and costs.
-A lot of times the benefit is more readability, extensibility, and DRYer code, with the cost often being more classes, and therefore one or two more balls we have to juggle mentally to understand how objects interact.
+A lot of times the benefit is more readability, extensibility, and more DRY code, with the cost often being more classes, and therefore one or two more balls we have to juggle mentally to understand how objects interact.